Michael Cowley: Career

 Cowley began his research career at Monash University and at the Prince Henry Institute of Medical Research.
 He then went to the US, where he was assistant professor at Oregon Health and Science University.
 He also worked at the biopharmaceutical company Neurocrine Biosciences in California.
 He later founded his own company, Orexigen Therapeutics Inc (NASDAQ: OREX), which he took public in April 2007, raising US$255M to fund the drug development program.
 He is the inventor of 10 families of patent applications, has published more than 75 papers, with 85 patents relating to obesity.

-In 2014 Cowley was the recipient of the inaugural Jacques Miller Medal for Experimental BioMedicine from the Australian Academy of Science.
+In 2014, Cowley was the recipient of the inaugural Jacques Miller Medal for Experimental BioMedicine from the Australian Academy of Science.

-In 2009 he was awarded the (Australian) Science Minister's Prize for Life Scientist of the Year and a Pfizer Australia Senior Research Fellowship.
+In 2009, he was awarded the (Australian) Science Minister's Prize for Life Scientist of the Year and a Pfizer Australia Senior Research Fellowship.

 Cowley was the inventor of several drugs, including Contrave®, which the FDA approved in 2014.
-Previous positions held by Cowley include core director, and associate scientist at Oregon Health & Sciences University.

-Memberships and affiliations

-Cowley is a member of the scientific advisory board of The Centre for Obesity Research and Education (CORE), The Alfred Hospital, Melbourne, Australia, and Gubra ApS, Denmark.
-He is also a non-executive director of Verva Pharmaceuticals, Ltd., a Victorian-based clinical-stage pharmaceutical company developing innovative therapies to treat metabolic diseases.

-Professor Cowley is member of the Society for Neuroscience and The Endocrine Society.
-He is a senior editor for Neuroendocrinology, and was a member of the editorial board of Endocrinology and The American Journal of Physiology.